nunomourinho/ForensicVMServerAndClientDocs/docs/user/plugin_requirements.rst

 Memory
 --------------------

-- A minimum of 8 GB RAM is required, but 16 GB or more is recommended for handling larger forensic images.
+- A minimum of 16 GB RAM is required.
+From the oficial autopsy documentation website: "We recommend a minimum of 16GB of RAM.
+By default, Autopsy will use a maximum of 4GB of RAM (not including memory that the Solr text indexing server uses)."

 Storage
 --------------------